-The Balkan War was a complete disaster for the Ottoman Empire.
-European territories were lost, together with the population living there.
-The army had not only suffered substantial losses during the war, but its organization had collapsed as well.
-Being aware of the situation, the Ottoman General Staff launched a comprehensive reform initiative for the army, which also included the redesigning of the war plans.
-Before the Balkan War, the Ottoman Army had twelve alternative campaign plans, but all of them were outdated now.
-They were going to be replaced by one single plan.
+The Balkan War proved to be a devastating blow to the Ottoman Empire.
+It witnessed the loss of European territories, along with their inhabitants.
+Not only did the army suffer significant casualties during the conflict, but its very structure and organization crumbled.
+Recognizing the gravity of the situation, the Ottoman General Staff initiated an extensive reform effort for the military, which also encompassed the overhaul of war strategies.
+Prior to the Balkan War, the Ottoman Army possessed twelve different campaign plans, but all of them had become obsolete.
+They were to be replaced by a single, comprehensive plan.

-The chief-of-staff of the German Military Mission, Col. Bronsart von Schellendorf, completed the Primary Campaign Plan for the Ottoman Army on June 7, 1914.
-This plan was prepared before the events of summer 1914, which would lead the entire world to a catastrophe of unprecedented scale, and therefore it reflected only the strategic situation that was current by then, focusing on the possibility of a renewed threat from the Balkans.
-Accordingly, the plan was built on the assumption that the Ottoman Empire would simultaneously oppose both a Balkan coalition and Russia.
+Colonel Bronsart von Schellendorf, who served as the chief-of-staff for the German Military Mission, finalized the Primary Campaign Plan for the Ottoman Army on 7 June 1914.
+This plan was drafted before the events of the fateful summer of 1914, which would plunge the entire world into an unprecedented catastrophe.
+Therefore, it solely reflected the strategic landscape as it stood at that time, with a particular focus on the potential renewed threats from the Balkans.
+Accordingly, the plan was formulated under the assumption that the Ottoman Empire would have to simultaneously contend with both a Balkan coalition and Russia.

-According to the Schellendorf Plan, an observation army was to be deployed at Greek and Bulgarian borders.
-This army would only observe the enemy movements and it would remain in the defensive, refraining from provocating the enemy and/or launching offensive operations.
-The army to be deployed against the Russians in Eastern Anatolia was to take advantage of favorable operational conditions by looking for opportunities for offensive operations in order to gain a tactical advantage against the Russians.
-At the same time, special attention was to be given for the defense of Istanbul and the Turkish straits.
-Fortified zones established in Edirne and Çatalca would protect the road to the Ottoman capital and additional forces to be brought from Syria and Mesopotamia would support the units deployed there.
-The major concentration of forces would be at positions behind the Çatalca line.
+As per the Schellendorf Plan, an observational force was to be stationed along the borders of Greece and Bulgaria.
+This contingent's sole purpose would be to monitor enemy movements, maintaining a defensive stance and refraining from any actions that might provoke the enemy or instigate offensive operations.
+Meanwhile, the army designated to confront the Russians in Eastern Anatolia was to exploit favorable operational conditions, actively seeking opportunities for offensive maneuvers to gain a tactical edge against the Russian forces.
+Simultaneously, significant attention was to be devoted to the protection of Istanbul and the Turkish straits.
+Fortified zones in Edirne and Çatalca would serve as bulwarks safeguarding the route to the Ottoman capital, with additional forces to be dispatched from Syria and Mesopotamia to reinforce the units stationed there.
+The primary concentration of forces would be positioned behind the Çatalca defensive line.

-Responding to these changing conditions, Bronsart von Schellendorf began to revise the plan and completed it on September 6, 1914.
-Accordingly, the Fourth Army was to attack Egypt, whereas the Third Army would launch an offensive against the Russians in Eastern Anatolia.
+In response to these shifting circumstances, Bronsart von Schellendorf undertook a thorough revision of the plan, completing it on 6 September 1914.
+Under this updated strategy, the Fourth Army was tasked with the offensive in Egypt, while the Third Army would initiate an assault against the Russians in Eastern Anatolia.

-As the war in Europe began, the Ottoman General Staff had embraced Schellendorf’s Primary Campaign Plan, which was supported by a Concentration Plan for organizing the command and control of the army and positioning it to execute the campaign plan, as well as a Mobilization Plan for generating forces and preparing them for war.
+As the war in Europe began, the Ottoman General Staff had embraced Schellendorf’s Primary Campaign Plan, which was supported by a Concentration Plan for organising the command and control of the army and positioning it to execute the campaign plan, as well as a Mobilisation Plan for generating forces and preparing them for war.

 Problem of Resources

-Resources and equipment were needed to actualize the campaign plans, however mobilizing the army proved to be the most challenging task for the Ottoman Empire on the eve of the World War.
-The Empire was simply not strong enough to fight another major war.
-Its resources were insufficient, its industry was underdeveloped and its finances were bankrupt.
-Railroads and communication lines were so underdeveloped that conducting schedule-based deployment schemes was not possible.
+Resources and equipment were required to put the campaign plans into action; however, mobilising the army proved to be the most challenging task for the Ottoman Empire on the eve of the World War.
+The Empire simply lacked the strength to engage in another major conflict.
+Its resources were inadequate, its industry was underdeveloped, and its finances were in ruins.
+Railroads and communication networks were so poorly developed that executing deployment schedules was unfeasible.

-First of all there was the manpower problem.
-The estimated population of the Ottoman Empire before the war was around 25 million, of which ten million were Turks, six million Arabs, 1.5 million Kurds, 1.5 million Greeks and one million Armenians.
-Despite this diversity, for the military planners in Istanbul it was only the Turks who were thought to bear the burden of the military.
-The rest of the population was in general deemed a hostile element, which did not regard their destiny to be the same as that of the Empire.
-It has to be noted, however, that individuals from non-Turkish groups performed their services within the war machinery, and did so in a loyal way.
-Still, they were not considered to be dependable elements within the army.
+First and foremost, there was the issue of manpower.
+The estimated population of the Ottoman Empire before the war stood at around 25 million, with ten million being Turks, six million Arabs, 1.5 million Kurds, 1.5 million Greeks, and one million Armenians.
+Despite this diversity, military planners in Istanbul believed that only the Turks should shoulder the military burden.
+The rest of the population was generally considered hostile and not aligned with the Empire's destiny.
+It's worth noting, however, that individuals from non-Turkish groups contributed to the war effort and did so loyally.
+Still, they were not deemed reliable elements within the army.

-From the viewpoint of its economic and financial situation, the Ottoman Empire was by no means a country that shared in the new conditions created by the industrial revolution in Europe and the accumulation of capital.
-The Empire was not only suffering from widening budget deficits and spiraling foreign debt, but also it had to pursue the struggle against industrially equipped nations without the help of industrial equipment and facilities, and depend for the most part on limited imports from Germany and Austria-Hungary.
+In terms of its economic and financial standing, the Ottoman Empire was far from a nation that benefited from the changing landscape brought about by the industrial revolution in Europe and the accumulation of capital.
+The Empire not only grappled with expanding budget deficits and mounting foreign debt but also had to engage in a struggle against industrially advanced nations without the advantage of modern equipment and infrastructure.
+Instead, it largely relied on limited imports from Germany and Austria-Hungary.

-The peacetime army had the classes of 1891, 1892 and 1893 (men aged 20 to 22) under arms, with a total of 200,000 men and 8,000 officers.
-The period of active obligatory service was two years for infantry and cavalry and three years for the artillery.
-All men were liable for military service and were drafted as a group according to their chronological age.
-Liability for service began at the age of 20 and ended 25 years later.
+During peacetime, the army comprised the classes of 1891, 1892, and 1893, consisting of individuals aged 20 to 22, totaling 200,000 men and 8,000 officers.
+The standard period of obligatory service was two years for infantry and cavalry and three years for artillery.
+All men were subject to military service, drafted in accordance with their chronological age, commencing at 20 and extending until 25 years later.

-General mobilization was issued on August 2, 1914 with all units of the armed forces, with the exception of the VII Corps in Yemen, 21st Division in Asir and 22nd Division in Hejaz, were ordered to start preparations for war.
-August 3 was to be counted as Day One of Turkish mobilization.
-With the mobilization, classes of between 1875 and 1890 were called to duty as reserves and those born between 1868 and 1874 were called as home guards.
-Each age class was about 90,000 men and the General staff believed that around 1 million men and 210,000 animals would be easily available for recall.
-The mobile field army was planned to have a strength of 460,000 men, 14,5000 officers and 160,000 animals, whereas the gendarmerie was to consist of 42,000 men, including gendarmes, frontier guards and mule-mobile troops.
-The rest of the men called under arms were to serve in fortress garrisons, coastal defenses, communication and transportation services.
+General mobilisation was declared on 2 August 1914, instructing all armed forces units, except for the VII Corps in Yemen, the 21st Division in Asir, and the 22nd Division in Hejaz, to initiate war preparations.
+3 August marked the commencement of Turkish mobilisation.
+With this mobilisation, the classes spanning from 1875 to 1890 were summoned as reserves, and those born between 1868 and 1874 were called upon as home guards.
+Each age category comprised approximately 90,000 men, and the General Staff estimated that about 1 million men and 210,000 animals could be readily recalled.
+The mobile field army was designed to include 460,000 men, 14,500 officers, and 160,000 animals.
+Meanwhile, the gendarmerie was to consist of 42,000 personnel, encompassing gendarmes, frontier guards, and mule-mounted troops.
+The remaining individuals called to service were assigned to fortress garrisons, coastal defenses, communication, and transportation services.

-The call to arms was responded to by the population and soon the General Staff realized that the number of men joining the ranks was higher than what they hoped for.
-Due to this excess, depot units were established and some older age groups were sent back home, to be recalled when necessary.
-Since there was no proper population survey system in the Ottoman Empire, the process of recruitment became a big problem, although there was no shortage of men.
+The call to arms garnered a swift response from the populace, and soon the General Staff recognized that the number of men enlisting exceeded their expectations.
+Because of this surplus, depot units were established, and some older age groups were released from service, to be summoned back when necessary.
+Due to the absence of a proper population survey system in the Ottoman Empire, the recruitment process became a significant challenge, despite the absence of a shortage of men.

-The Ottoman Army, which consisted of four armies in 1914, established the Fifth and Sixth Armies in 1915; the Seventh, Eighth and Ninth as well as the Yıldırım and Caucasian Army Groups in 1917.
-However, although the number of armies was increasing, its resources were drying off, both in manpower and supplies.
-By 1918, nothing much was left from the Ottoman Army.
+The Ottoman Army, initially composed of four armies, went on to establish the Fifth and Sixth Armies in 1915.
+Then, in 1917, the Seventh, Eighth, and Ninth Armies, along with the Yıldırım and Caucasian Army Groups, were created.
+However, despite the increase in the number of armies, the Empire's resources were dwindling, both in terms of manpower and supplies.
+By 1918, there was little left of the Ottoman Army.